FINRA Foundation Military Spouse Fellowship Program

 Margo is part of the 2011 class of Spouse Fellows and after gaining extensive experience in helping servicemembers with tax returns, she is now looking to broaden her skill set.
 As part of the military community for more than 20 years and a native of Scotland, Margo Kucsera and her family have moved to and from Europe several times over the course of her husband’s career.
 With her children grown and settled, she is now focused on her career and helping the military community.
 "It’s been so rewarding working with the military community and helping them see that they can manage their finances on their own, even if they didn’t think they could."
 Read more.

-Katie Leiva, Washington, DC
+Katie Leiva, Columbia, SC

 Astrid Lutter, San Antonio, Texas